 It is very important for any injury victim to seek a reputable attorney as soon as possible.
 Shortly after the collision, an insurance adjuster from the truck driver’s insurance company will try to persuade you to settle your claim quickly.
 They are not your friends.
 They are highly skilled workers trained to obtain information to use against you in court.
 Their job is to pay the minimum amount possible.

 Before you sign any paperwork, consult Connecticut truck accident lawyers from Jonathan Perkins Injury Lawyers.
 You may be entitled to more compensation than the insurance company offers you.
 We know how to deal with these adjusters and can protect you against their best efforts.
-We will fight for the maximum compensation, and we have your best interests in mind.
+We will fight for maximum compensation, and we have your best interests in mind.

 Let The Power Of Perkins Work For Your Truck Accident Compensation

 At Jonathan Perkins Injury Lawyers, we have some of the most experienced Connecticut truck accident lawyers in the state.
 We understand exactly what it takes to litigate a truck accident case successfully.
-We have offices in New Haven, Bridgeport, Hartford, Waterbury and New London and serve clients throughout Connecticut.
+We have offices in New Haven, Bridgeport, Hartford, Waterbury, and New London and serve clients throughout Connecticut.
 We work on a contingency fee basis, so you pay nothing unless we recover compensation.

 To reach us, call us toll-free at 800-PERKINS or complete our free case evaluation form online.